wso2/docs-apk/en/docs/setup/identity-platform/idp/third-party-idp.md

 8. Copy the Access token that you see listed as the `Access Token`.

-## Step 9 - Invoke the System API
+## Step 9 - Invoke the APIs

-Use the JWT token that you received in the previous step to invoke the system APIs.
+Use the JWT token that you received in the previous step to invoke the System APIs and other APIs.